Glossary of Terms

 - Subtypes: InputPort, OutputPort, ServiceEndpoint.

-- Examples: Data feed, API endpoint, prediction service.
+- Examples: Data feed, API endpoint, prediction service, event stream, query endpoint, file export, dashboard adapter, or agent interface.

 M